gaverhae/blog/blog/content/md/posts/2021-12-19-tyska-nix-shell.md

 Most software projects have what I'd call "tool dependencies".
-In many languages, you have your more explicit "library" dependencies, usually managed by a language-specific package maanger (gem for Ruby, Maven for Java, cargo for Rust, npm for JavaScript, etc.).
-But there's a layer under that: the language runtime or compiler, the language-specific package manager, all sorts of extra little scripts most projects tend to grow over time.
+In many languages, you have your more explicit "library" dependencies, usually managed by a language-specific package manager (gem for Ruby, Maven for Java, cargo for Rust, npm for JavaScript, etc.).
+To be clear, I am not, in this post, advocating replacing any of those with Nix.

+But there's a layer under that: the language runtime or compiler, the language-specific package manager itself, all sorts of extra little scripts most projects tend to grow over time.
 Perhaps a linter, or some infrastructure-related tooling.
+Maybe the project contains scripts that only work with some versions of Bash.
+Maybe you need [jq].
 Those are the types of dependencies I'm concerned with in this post.

 In my experience, managing those tooling dependencies is usually left entirely to individual developers, based on some vague instructions in the README when